shellshaper/shellshaper/README.md

-Hi, I'm @shellshaper,
+Hi,

-I'm interested in Games, Music (Metal/Rock) and nerd stuff.
+I'm @shellshaper and I'm interested in Games, Music (Metal/Rock) and nerd stuff.